GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 * **Personal storage**: Bitcoin owned solely by a single individual.
 * **Large amounts of money ($100,000+)**: Even if your Bitcoin holdings are more modest, it's worth considering using Glacier.
-If Bitcoin proves successful as a global currency, it will appreciate 10x (or much more) in the coming years.
-Security will become increasingly important if your holdings appreciate and Bitcoin becomes a more attractive target for thieves.
+Security will become increasingly important if your holdings appreciate and bitcoin becomes a more attractive target for thieves.
 The "Protocol Overview" section also describes some lower-security, lower-cost approaches to self-managed storage that may be more appropriate for smaller amounts of funds.